Multi-task and few-shot learning in virtual flow metering: Empirical study

 \subsection{Few-shot learning performance}

-Our objective is to demonstrate the use of few-shot learning to achieve high data-driven VFM performance in data-scarce settings, by performing fine-tuning from a model learned from a larger dataset.
-To this end, the wells were partitioned into two sets: The set of \textit{base wells}, which provide many data points and are used for model pretraining, and the set of \textit{holdout wells}, which provide few data points and are used for fine-tuning.
+In this case study, multi-task pretraining is mainly a means to achieve few-shot transfer learning; our main objective is to demonstrate the use of few-shot learning to achieve high data-driven VFM performance in data-scarce settings, by performing fine-tuning from an MTL model learned from a larger dataset.
+To this end, the wells were partitioned into two sets: The set of \textit{base wells}, which provide many data points and are used for MTL model pretraining, and the set of \textit{holdout wells}, which provide few data points and are used for few-shot transfer learning by context parameter fine-tuning.

 For the holdout wells, the data could not be used as is, since most of the wells shown in Figure \ref{fig:dataset} are arguably not suffering from data scarcity (in particular, this is true for the wells equipped with an MPFM).
 To simulate a low-data setting for the holdout wells, we used a method where measurements appear one at a time, sequentially in time, with at least one week in between.
-For a more detailed description of the dataset generation method, see Appendix \ref{app:few-shot-data-split-algorithm}.
+For a more detailed description of the dataset generation method, see the appendix.

-In the first step of the experiment, the procedure described in Section \ref{sec:inference-method} was used to learn a base model from a base training set consisting of all available data from 60 randomly chosen base wells.
+In the first step of the experiment, the multi-task learning procedure described in Algorithm \ref{alg:stochastic-gradient} was used to learn a base model from a training set consisting of all available data from 60 randomly chosen base wells.
 The reason for choosing this particular number of base wells was largely motivated by the need for a holdout set of a size sufficient for robust evaluation of model performance.
-However, we argue that $M=60$ is situated safely in what can be considered a flat part of Fig. \ref{fig:mtl-scaling-example}, justifying freezing the value $\theta$ learned from the 60 base wells.
+However, we argue that $M=60$ is situated safely in what can be considered a flat part of Figure \ref{fig:mtl-scaling-example}, justifying freezing the value $\theta$ learned from the 60 base wells.